Introduction

 Data Preparation

-Here’s a small snippet of how I handle categorical recoding:
+Here’s a short example of how I typically handle these steps.

-# Convert 0/1 binary variables to Yes/No factors
+# Convert 0/1 dichotomous variables to Yes/No factors

 to_yesno <- function(x) {